paulproteus/debian-devel-changes-history-extractor/README.md

 ## Details

-This program downloads email list archives and extracts package upload history from it.
+This program downloads email list archives and extracts package upload history from them.
 It relies on the fact that every time a new package version is uploaded to Debian, an automated email is sent to the debian-devel-changes list with machine-readable metadata.